Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Experiments - Evaluation and Understanding of Models

 \textbf{Generator Configuration.} We conduct ablation study on the generator choice to agree on the performance ranking in Table~\ref{tab:result:main} and Table~\ref{tab:result:defense}.
 We consider several image generator architechitures, namely, variational autoencoder (VAE)~\citep{kingma2013auto, rezende2014stochastic} like Efficient-VDVAE~\citep{hazami2022efficient}, diffusion models~\citep{sohl2015deep} like Improved DDPM~\citep{nichol2021improved} and ADM~\citep{dhariwal2021diffusion}, and GAN like StyleGAN-XL~\citep{sauer2022stylegan}.
 As shown in Table~\ref{tab:ablation}, we find that the conclusion is consistent under different generator choices, which validates the correctness of our conclusions in Section~\ref{sec:standard} and Section~\ref{sec:robust}.

-\textbf{Sparse VQGAN.} For scenarios with limited computing resources, we consider sprsifying the VQGAN to speedup the generation process.
-In experiments of sparse VQGAN, we find that only 0.69\% dimensions are highly correlated to the style.
-Therefore, we mask the rest 99.31\% dimensions to create a sparse submodel of VQGAN for efficient perturbation.
-The running time can be reduced by 12.7\% on 9-class ImageNet and 28.5\% on ImageNet, respectively.
-Details can be found in Appendix~\ref{sec:sparsevqgan}.
-Therefore, our evaluation protocol is also feasible with limited computing resources.
+\textbf{Sparse VQGAN.} In resource-constrained scenarios, we enhance efficiency by sparsifying VQGAN, discovering that only 0.69\% of dimensions significantly impact style.
+By masking the remaining 99.31\%, we create a sparse VQGAN submodel, reducing runtime by 12.7\% on 9-class ImageNet and 28.5\% on ImageNet, making our protocol viable even with limited computing resources.
+Further details are in the Appendix~\ref{sec:sparsevqgan}.

-\textbf{Step Size.} The optimal step size value depends on the computation budget $\B$.
-With limited computation budget, a larger step size value is required.
-However, large step size may expose foundation model's potential limitations and affect the evaluation results (see Appendix~\ref{sec:9classdetail}).
-As shown in Appendix~\ref{sec:9classdetail}, with sufficient $\B$, a smaller step size can help mitigate such limitations to some extent and is enough for the application in reality.
+\textbf{Step Size.} The optimal step size varies with the computation budget (B).
+Under limited budgets, a larger step size is necessary but may highlight model limitations, affecting evaluation outcomes.
+With ample B, a smaller step size can alleviate these issues, proving sufficient for practical applications, as detailed in Appendix~\ref{sec:9classdetail}.